Guide on Taking Social Security: 62 vs. 67 vs. 70

 • You're no longer working and can't make ends meet without your benefits.

-• You're in poor health and don't expect the surviving member of the household to make it to average life expectancy.
+• You have health issues and don't expect the surviving member of the household to make it to average life expectancy.

 • You're the lower-earning spouse, and your higher-earning spouse can wait to file for a higher benefit.